COSHH Assessment & Air Sampling

 - Recommend improved control if necessary

-You can only truly find out what your employees are inhaling by air sampling.
-We use both personal sampling (where the sampler is worn by a person) and static sampling (at a fixed locations).
+Air sampling is undertaken for a number of reasons.
+We use both personal sampling (where the sampler is worn by a person) and static sampling at a fixed location.

 - Accurately determining employee exposure over a shift to compare against Workplace Exposure Limits

 - Determining relative exposure of workers on different tasks or different machines, to help set priorities for control